 Use open(string, vector<string>, pmode)

-and call is_open().
+and call is_open()

 Call pstreambuf::status() after the process has exited.

-pstreambuf destructor ?
+destructor ?

-Waits for child process to exit.
-Before destructor runs you should ensure
+The destructor waits for the child process to exit.
+Before the pstreambuf destructor

-the process exits (e.g. by sending EOF if it reads from
+runs you should ensure the process exits (e.g. by sending EOF

-stdin) or send a signal using pstreambuf::kill().
+) or send a signal using pstreambuf::kill()

-EOF to the child process?If the child process needs to read all data before it produces output
+to the child process?If the child process needs to read all data before it produces output

 and/or exits then you must close the child process' stdin